Common Termites in Central Florida & Signs You Have a Termite Infestation

 Signs of a Termite Infestation in Your Home

-Termite biology may not be an interesting subject to most, but if you’re a homeowner in Florida, you may at least want a quick overview of the way these destructive pests operate.
-This is because unless you have proper termite protection, these insidious little insects could cause serious damage to your home, and with termite swarming season upon us, it’s important to recognize any telltale signs of a termite infestation.
+Termite biology may not be an interesting subject to most, but if you’re a homeowner in Florida, you may at least want a quick overview of how these destructive pests operate.
+Unless you have proper termite protection, these insidious little insects could cause serious damage to your home.
+With termite swarming season upon us, it’s important to recognize any telltale signs of a termite infestation.

 The signs of a termite infestation include: